zahediparsa/Google-Scholar-Data-Mining/README.md

 ## Article Classification

-The remaining articles are classified into folloing subjects using a large language model (Llama3.1:8b).
+The remaining articles are classified into the following subjects using a large language model (Llama3.1:8b).

 ### Subject Classification